 Who are you, really?

-A dozen professionals were being shuttled from airport to hotel for a conference.
+A dozen professionals were being shuttled from the airport to a hotel for a conference.
 On the ride, one of the passengers made a casual observation.
 A colleague responded inappropriately with: “I bet you figured that out all by yourself.”
 The reaction was a disproportionate outburst of anger.

 Why did that person react that way?